Nest Thermostat Installation Cost

 The slightly lower-priced Nest thermostat - the Nest Thermostat E - costs £199.

-This model doesn't have learning capabilities, but you can control it using a remote control, smartphone, tablet, laptop, or by voice using Google's Alexa assistant.
+This model doesn't have learning capabilities, but you can control it remotely using the Nest app on a smartphone, tablet, or laptop, or by voice using Amazon Alexa or Google Assistant.
+It works as a wireless thermostat and can be wall mounted or placed on a surface using the included stand.

 You can see these Nest prices illustrated in the table below: